-- Spammers have several problems when it comes to legitimate address space... - -- as quickly as they get new address space and begin to use it to spam, that space gets listed on block lists (at which point the usability of that space drops dramatically) - -- if spammers get address space legitimately, there's an administrative trail leading right back at 'em; very handy for law suits and criminal prosecutions! - -- requests for more address space need to be justified, and "I've spammed heavily from all the address space I've currently got, and now that space is all block listed and worthless for sending more spam," usually won't "cut it" - -- spammers want to "fly under the radar" if they can, and mailing heavily from one's own IP space tends to stand out
+- Bad guys and bad gals have several problems when it comes to getting and using legitimate address space... - -- as quickly as they get new address space and begin to use it for evil purposes, that space gets blocked/filtered (at which point the usability of that space drops dramatically) - -- if miscreants get address space legitimately, there's an administrative trail leading right back at 'em; very handy for law suits and criminal prosecutions! - -- requests for more address space need to be justified, and "I've heavily abused all the network address space I've currently got, and now that space is all heavily filtered damaged goods I can no longer use," doesn't "cut it" - -- miscreants want to "fly under the radar" if they can, and concentrated abuse from one's own IP space stands out25

-So What's a Spammer To Do?
+So What's a Miscreant, Such As A Spammer, To Do?